HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Introduction

 The second technical contribution of \method{} is to incorporate the proposed action representation in an actor-critic RL framework.
-Since the motion parameters are defined over a continuous action space and the contact location is defined over a discrete action space (selecting a contact point among the points in the object point cloud), our action representation is in a hybrid discrete-continuous action space.
+Since the contact location is defined over a discrete action space (selecting a contact point among the points in the object point cloud) and the motion parameters (defining the trajectory after contact) are defined over a continuous action space, our action representation is in a hybrid discrete-continuous action space.
 In \method{}, the actor network outputs \textit{per-point} continuous motion parameters and the critic network predicts \textit{per-point} Q-values over the object point cloud.
-Different from common continuous action space RL algorithms~\citep{fujimoto2018addressing, lillicrap2015continuous}, the per-point Q-values are not only used to update the actor, but also used as the scores when selecting the contact location.
+Different from common continuous action space RL algorithms~\citep{fujimoto2018addressing, lillicrap2015continuous}, the per-point Q-values are used both to update the actor and also to compute the probability for selecting the contact location.
 We modify the update rule of an existing off-policy RL algorithm to incorporate such a hybrid action space.

 We apply \method{} to a 6D object pose alignment task with randomized initial object poses, randomized 6D goal poses, and diverse object geometries (Fig.~\ref{fig:intro}).
-In simulation, our policy generalizes to unseen objects without a performance drop, obtaining a 79\% success rate on unseen non-flat objects.
-In addition, \method{} achieves a training success rate more than three times higher than the best baseline with an alternative action representation.
-We also perform real robot experiments with zero-shot sim2real transfer where the policy shows dynamic object interactions over unseen objects of diverse shapes with non-planar goals.
-To summarize our contributions: \begin{itemize} \item We explore a novel object-centric action representation based on 3D spatial action maps to learn complex non-prehensile interactions.
-We also modify existing off-policy RL algorithm to incorporate such a hybrid discrete-continuous action space. \item The proposed action representation demonstrates substantive improvements of performance over the baselines and shows strong generalization to unseen objects. \item The learned policy showcases complex contact-rich and dynamic manipulation skills, including pushing, tilting, and flipping, shown both in simulation and with a real robot. \end{itemize}
+In simulation, our policy generalizes to unseen objects without a performance drop, obtaining an 89\% success rate on unseen objects.
+In addition, HACMan achieves a training success rate more than three times higher than the best baseline with an alternative action representation.
+We also perform real robot experiments with zero-shot sim2real transfer, in which the learned policy performs dynamic object interactions over unseen objects of diverse shapes with non-planar goals.
+Our contributions include: \begin{itemize} \item We propose a novel object-centric action representation based on 3D spatial action maps to learn complex non-prehensile interactions.
+We also modify an existing off-policy RL algorithm to incorporate such a hybrid discrete-continuous action space. \item The proposed action representation demonstrates substantive improvements of performance over the baselines and shows strong generalization to unseen objects. \item The learned policy showcases complex contact-rich and dynamic manipulation skills, including pushing, tilting, and flipping, shown both in simulation and with a real robot. \end{itemize}